Diffusion Bridge or Flow Matching? A Unifying Framework and Comparative Analysis: Conclusion

 \section{Conclusion}

 In this paper, we conduct a comprehensive analysis of Diffusion Bridge (DB) and Flow Matching (FM), the two most advanced methodologies currently available for distribution-to-distribution transformation.
 Under the unifying perspective of Stochastic Optimal Control (SOC), we establish that FM constitutes a special case of the DB framework, and we rigorously prove that the cost functional of FM is strictly larger than that minimized by DB because of the absence of the drift term in the forward process, thereby suggesting a less stable controlled trajectory.
 Concurrently, from the perspective of Optimal Transport, we demonstrate that the linear interpolation coefficients $t$ and $1-t$ employed by FM violate the Brenier-potential theorem when the training data size is reduced, causing the algorithm to collapse and its performance to degrade precipitously.
-For the first time, we implement a Latent Transformer-based Diffusion Bridge and conduct experiments under the same architecture as Flow Matching, evaluating their performance through different image-to-image tasks including different Image Restoration (Image Inpainting, Image 4$\times$Super-Resolution, Image Deblurring, and Image Denoising), further confirming the respective advantages and disadvantages of the two models.
-Our theoretical research also has important reference significance for other fields, such as embodied AI, medical imaging, etc., on how to choose models that can achieve both performance and efficiency when training data size is small.
+For the first time, we implement a Latent Transformer-based Diffusion Bridge and conduct experiments under the same architecture as Flow Matching, evaluating their performance through different image restoration and translation tasks, further confirming the respective advantages and disadvantages of the two models.
+Our theoretical research also has important reference significance for other fields, such as embodied AI, etc., on how to choose models that can achieve both performance and efficiency when training data size is small.
+Our future work may focus on comparing the performance of DB and FM in more general cases including high-resolution and generic text-to-image generation.